anooj-korampatta/websummit-quiz/README.md

 # Smart Logistics Touch Quiz

-Touch-screen logistics quiz built with:
-- HTML
-- CSS
-- JavaScript
+Interactive quiz with animated background and confetti effects using Lottie.
-- Firebase Firestore
+Uses Firebase Firestore to store results securely.

-## Features
-- Portrait kiosk UI
-- Score-based gifts
-- Offline-safe
-- Firebase backend
-- Public event ready

-## How to run
+## How to run locally
-Open index.html using a local server (recommended).